Take your inspiration from these creative coastal style pumpkin carvings!

-Coastal Living Food Editor Julia Rutland did some pumpkin carvings for last year's October issue.
+This was a photo shoot years back by Coastal Living Magazine.
+Food Editor Julia Rutland did some pumpkin carvings for the October issue.
 Here you see two of the seven pumpkins she carved in full glow on the Chapel Dock at Palmetto Bluff in South Carolina.

 Fabulous coastal pumpkins.
 Carvings include waves, starfish, anchor and more.